Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 The peninsula is dominated by the 2 fishing ports, Hel and Władysławowo, at its base.

-Chałupy, Kuźnica, and Jurata are tourist resorts during the short summer season and can be quite packed from July to September.
+Chałupy, Kuźnica, and Jurata are tourist resorts during the short summer and can be quite packed from July to September.

 The northern shore is famous for its beautiful beaches, which are mostly deserted.